-Next, we examine the impact of uncertainty on banks' non-interest income activities which includes income from trading and securitization, investment banking and advisory fees, and service charges.
-These activities are considered differently from the traditional deposit taking and lending functions of banks (see Brunnermeier et al., 2012) and deemed to act as a forward-looking measure of bank risk, which may adversely affect banks' earnings volatility because of a higher degree of financial leverage.
-We report the impact of uncertainty on banks' non-interest income ratio in the last three columns of Table 4.
+Next, we examine the impact of uncertainty on banks' non-interest income activities.
+This set of activities, including income from trading and securitization, investment banking and advisory fees, and service charges, are considered to be separate from the traditional deposit taking and lending functions of banks (see Brunnermeier et al., 2012) and deemed to act as a forward-looking measure of bank risk.
+As a consequence, changes in non-interest income activities may adversely affect banks' earnings volatility because of a higher degree of financial leverage.
+We report the impact of uncertainty on banks' non-interest income ratio in the last three columns of Table 3.
 We find that the uncertainty effect on non-interest income is positive and significant at the 1% level in all models.
-These results suggest that when income from traditional lines of business decline (which in consequence leads to as a decline in earnings to equity as shown in the first columns), banks engage in other activities to boost their profitability.
+These results suggest that when income from traditional lines of business declines (which in consequence leads to a decline in earnings to equity, as shown in the first columns), banks engage in other activities to boost their profitability.
+This finding is consistent with the risk-taking channel through search for yield (Rajan, 2006).

-In fact, a number of researchers have found a significant positive relationship between non-interest income activities and earnings volatility (DeYoung and Roland, 2001, Stiroh, 2004 and Lepetit et al., 2008).
-For instance, Lepetit et al. (2008) argued that non-interest income activities (e.g., cash withdrawal fees, bank account management, or data processing) are considered to be riskier than traditional credit business, as it might be easier for customers to switch banks for these types of services rather than traditional banking activities (e.g., lending).
-More recently, DeYoung and Torna (2013) found that banks with substantial amounts of non-traditional stakeholder activities (e.g., investment banking, insurance underwriting and venture capital) also tended to take more risk in their traditional banking activities.
-In that effect, such banks were more aggressive in their lending behavior, had less diversified and more fundamentally risky loan portfolios and funded their loans with less stable deposit bases.
+In fact, a number of researchers have found a significant positive relationship between non-interest income activities and earnings volatility (see DeYoung and Roland, 2001, Stiroh, 2004, Lepetit et al., 2008 and Abuzayed et al., 2018).
+For instance, Lepetit et al. (2008) argued that non-interest income activities12 are considered to be riskier than traditional credit creation, as it might be easier for customers to switch banks for these types of services rather than traditional banking activities such as relationship lending.
+DeYoung and Torna (2013) found that banks with increased exposure to activities such as investment banking, insurance underwriting and venture capital also tended to take more risk in their traditional banking activities.
+They argued that such banks were more aggressive in their lending behavior, had less diversified and riskier loan portfolios, and funded their loan books with less stable deposit bases.
 Hence, an increase in the non-interest income ratio can severely affect the efficiency of banks' operations.

-Turning to other variables in the relationship we find that openness, bank concentration, debt to GDP and the presence of foreign banks have no significant role in explaining the behavior of non-interest income.
+Turning to other variables in the relationship we find that openness, bank concentration, the debt to GDP ratio and the presence of foreign banks have no significant role in explaining the behavior of non-interest income.
 In contrast, we find that inflation and changes in GDP both exhibit a positive and significant impact.
 An increase in inflation may be taken as an indicator of increasing economic activity.
-Hence, as economic activity increases, banks become involved in non-interest income activities to extract more rent.
-As in the previous models, an ongoing banking crisis takes a positive and statistically significant coefficient indicating that banks' non-interest income activities increase throughout such episodes.
+As economic activity increases, banks become involved in non-interest income activities to extract more rent.
+As in the previous models, an ongoing banking crisis exhibits a positive and statistically significant coefficient, indicating that banks' non-interest income activities increase throughout such episodes.
 In periods of continuing crisis, as banks experience lower lending, their non-interest earning activities increase while managers search for higher returns.
 Although boosting returns through such activities may sound reasonable, increasing income through these more volatile activities during times of higher uncertainty may adversely affect the efficiency of the financial system.

-Taking these findings together, we conclude that uncertainty affects the efficiency of financial intermediaries negatively by reducing banks' operational performance and increasing risk taking activities.
-The significance of ongoing banking crises in the model constitutes further evidence that efficiency worsens during periods of banking crisis when asymmetric information problems heighten.
+Taking these findings together, we conclude that uncertainty affects the efficiency of financial intermediaries negatively by reducing banks' operational performance and increasing risk-taking activities.
+Our findings are consistent with Kok et al. (2015), who have also shown that greater reliance on non-interest income is related to weaker bank profitability.
+The significance of ongoing banking crises in the model constitutes further evidence that efficiency worsens during periods of banking crises when asymmetric information problems heighten.